Torram/magic-docs/docs/Client-Development/Hooks/Cards/UseUpdatedPricesForCardsInSet.md

-Custom hook that calls a price update for all of the cards in a box o a set.
+Custom hook that triggers a price update for all of the cards in a set.

 ```tsx
 import { getToken } from '../../tokens/getToken';